sarmadiali98/ReLico/verifier-benchmarks/README.md

 │   ├── results/
 │   └── scripts/
 └── TR/
+    ├── src/
-    ├── AircraftDoor/
+    │   ├── AircraftDoor/
-    ├── Alarm/
+    │   ├── Alarm/
-    ├── Election/
+    │   ├── Election/
-    ├── Factorial/
+    │   ├── Factorial/
-    ├── Fibonacci/
+    │   ├── Fibonacci/
-    ├── Minimal/
+    │   ├── Minimal/
-    ├── PingPong/
+    │   ├── PingPong/
-    ├── Pipe/
+    │   ├── Pipe/
-    ├── ProcessMsg/
+    │   ├── ProcessMsg/
-    ├── Ring/
+    │   ├── Ring/
-    ├── RoadsideUnit/
+    │   ├── RoadsideUnit/
-    ├── SafeSend/
+    │   ├── SafeSend/
-    ├── Subway/
+    │   ├── Subway/
-    ├── Thermostat/
+    │   ├── Thermostat/
-    ├── TrafficLight/
+    │   ├── TrafficLight/
-    ├── TrainDoor/
+    │   ├── TrainDoor/
-    ├── TrainDoor2/
+    │   ├── TrainDoor2/
-    ├── TrainDoorFeedback/
+    │   ├── TrainDoorFeedback/
-    └── UnsafeSend/
+    │   └── UnsafeSend/
+    └── tools/
+        └── batch_rmc.py
 ````

 ### `TR/`

-This directory contains the **Timed Rebeca benchmark models**.
+This directory contains the **Timed Rebeca benchmark workflow**.

-Each subdirectory corresponds to one benchmark case and contains the Timed Rebeca-side artifact(s) used in the comparison.
+The Timed Rebeca benchmarks are organized as follows:

+* `TR/src/` contains one subdirectory per benchmark model.
+* Each benchmark directory contains the Timed Rebeca model file (`*.rebeca`) and its corresponding property file (`*.property`).
+* `TR/tools/` contains the command-line verification script:

+  * `batch_rmc.py`

+The RMC jar is **not included in this repository** and must be downloaded separately before running the TR-side workflow.

+When the Timed Rebeca benchmark script is run, it generates a `_cli_runs/` directory inside `TR/` containing generated C++ files, compiled executables, XML result files, logs, and a CSV summary.

 ### `LF/`